iwiash/galaxiasgenome/analyses_rerun.md

 plink2 --bfile scaffold_17_only_plink --r2-unphased square --out scaffold17_linkage_r2

 ```
+#### Turns out I dodnt need this but I did discover I have some duplicate called positions so I'll leave it in.
 #### Make 012 encoded genotype files
 ```
 vcftools --vcf sub_master_no_islands_scaff17_only_sorted.vcf --012 --out scaffold_17_012_encoded